Mohun Bagan AC: Hockey

 The Mohun Bagan hockey team participates in various tournaments for varying age groups conducted by the Hockey Bengal.
 The team plays its home matches mostly at the SAI Sports Complex of Salt Lake Stadium and also at the Mohun Bagan Ground.
 The club participates in the Calcutta Hockey League and the Beighton Cup.
 The team have won 41 major state titles which includes 25 CHL and 14 Beighton Cup titles.

+Tennis

+Mohun Bagan had an active tennis department as part of its multi-sports structure, alongside football, cricket, hockey and Athletics.
+The club participated in local tennis activities and helped promote lawn tennis culture in Kolkata during the early years of Indian sports.

 Athletics

-Mohun Bagan has an athletics team, which is affiliated with the West Bengal Athletic Association, and participates in various tournaments of West Bengal.
-The club also organizes Annual Athletic meets at the club ground.
+Mohun Bagan has an athletics team, which is affiliated with the West Bengal Athletics Association, and participates in various meets of West Bengal.
+The club also organizes Annual Athletics meet at the club ground.

 eSports

 Mohun Bagan also took part in the inaugural season of e-ISL where the ISL teams competed to play the video game FIFA 22.